thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 >
 > -- Jay R. Galbraith, Organisation Design, 1977, p.37

-Uncertainty means simply the absence of information.
+Uncertainty simply means the absence of information.

-When an organisation lacks the required information to execute a task, it must acquire that information during the task execution, triggering repeated decision-taking.
-The more uncertainty, the greater the amount of decision-making and thus the more information needs to be processed.
-However, organisations only have a limited capacity to process information.
-Hence, variations in organisation structures are just different mechanisms to make decisions about unanticipated events, to manage uncertainty and handle greater complexity (Galbraith, 1977).
+When an organisation lacks the required information to execute a task, it must acquire that information during the task execution, triggering repeated, real-time decision-making.
+The more uncertainty, the greater the amount of decision-making, the more information needs to be processed.
+Because, organisations only have a limited capacity to process information, variations in organisation structures are simply different mechanisms to make more decisions about unanticipated events, to manage uncertainty and handle greater complexity (Galbraith, 1977).

-When uncertainty is low, traditional mechanisms — hierarchies of authority, standardised runbooks for anticipated situations as prefabricated decisions made in advance, bringing decision points to points of actions where the information exists, and team goal setting aligned with organisation goals for decentralised decision-making — work fine (Galbraith, 1977).
-But when an organisation attempts to reorganise around a complex, highly coupled legacy system — which is what the Inverse Conway's Manoeuvre undertakes — uncertainty skyrockets.
-The number of exceptions raise until the hierarchy overloads.
+When uncertainty is low, traditional mechanisms — such as, hierarchies of authority, standardised runbooks for anticipated situations, bringing decision points to where the work happens, and setting team goals aligned with organisational goals for decentralised decision-making — work fine (Galbraith, 1977).
+But when an organisation attempts to reorganise around a complex, highly coupled legacy system — which is what the [Inverse Conway's Manoeuvre](#the-inverse-conways-manoeuvre-the-greenfield-assumption) undertakes — uncertainty goes through the roof.
+Teams encounter constant unanticipated situations or problems that standard procedures, such as runbooks, cannot handle.
+Galbraith terms these *exceptions* — decisions that cannot be made locally and bubble up the hierarchy of leadership.
+As task uncertainty rises, more unresolved decisions bubble up to leadership for guidance.
+This sheer volume of exceptions overloads the hierarchy.

-When organisations still face information overload, they have two fundamental strategic organisation design choices (Galbraith, 1973):
+When facing information overload, organisations have two fundamental strategic design choices (Galbraith, 1973):

-1. *Reduce the need for information processing* (e.g., introducing slack and creating truly autonomous, self-contained product teams around decoupled software systems).
+1. *Reduce the need for information processing*, e.g. introducing slack and creating truly autonomous, self-contained product teams around decoupled software systems.
-2. *Increase information-processing capacity* (e.g., building direct lateral communication channels using Communities of Practice and vertical information systems to enhance feedback loops).
+2. *Increase information-processing capacity*, e.g. building direct lateral communication channels using Communities of Practice and vertical information systems such as Deployment Pipelines and observability to enhance feedback loops.

-Manipulating only team boundaries (the *Structure*) fails.
-An organisation's effectiveness depends on the synchronised alignment of five factors (Galbraith, 1977):
+Theorists have found a relation between task uncertainty and other organisation design variables.
+An effective organisation rests on five design variables (Galbraith, 1977):

-- *Strategy* — defines direction and target outcomes.
+- *Strategy* — defines the organisation's goal, the task, the domains and objectives.
-- *Structure* — determines the location of decision-making power and team boundaries.
+- *Structure* — establishes team boundaries and decision-making authority.
 - *Processes* — governs the flow of information, decision latency, and coordination mechanisms.
-- *Rewards* — aligns individual and team incentives with organisational goals.
+- *Rewards* — aligns individual and team incentives with organisational goals to create motivation.
-- *People* — develops the competencies and collaborative mindsets required to execute.
+- *People* — develops the skills, personality and collaborative mindsets required to execute the goal aligned with its level of uncertainty.

-When leaders attempt a simplistic Inverse Conway Manoeuvre purely by changing team structures, i.e moving people into "feature teams" or "stream-aligned teams", they manipulate only one factor (the *Structure*) without updating strategies, governance processes, deployment pipelines, collaboration or rewards.
-When task uncertainty overwhelms communication channels, the information-processing capacity collapses.
-The *Homomorphic Force* reasserts the legacy architecture onto the organisation, pulling the teams back into old communication patterns and habits.
-Finally, the reorganisation blatantly fails without anyone really understanding why.
-As such, opening a marvellous trap of repeating with even more conviction what did not work before ...
+When leaders attempt a superficial [Inverse Conway's Manoeuvre](#the-inverse-conways-manoeuvre-the-greenfield-assumption) purely by changing team structures, i.e., moving people into "feature teams" or "stream-aligned teams", they manipulate only one factor (the *Structure*) without updating strategies, governance processes, collaboration or rewards.
+As task uncertainty overwhelms the new team boundaries and communication channels, the information-processing capacity collapses.
+The *Homomorphic Force*, acting as a path of least resistance, reasserts the legacy architecture onto the organisation, pulling the teams back into old communication patterns and functional silos.
+The reorganisation blatantly fails without anyone really understanding why, tempting leadership into the marvellous trap of repeating with even more conviction what did not work before ... the same structural shuffle.

 > Insanity is doing the same thing over and over again and expecting different results.
 >
-> -- Rita Mae Brown
+> -- Rita Mae Brown (falsely attributed to Einstein)

-To successfully reverse the Law, structural changes must be accompanied by changes in information channels, decision-making mandates, and technical architecture.
+To successfully reverse the Law, structural changes must be accompanied by changes in information channels, decision-making authority, technical architecture, collaboration and reward systems.
 Rearchitecting the system and rearchitecting the organisation are not two separate initiatives — they are two sides of the same socio-technical act.
+Organisation and system must co-evolve.

 ## The Series: Navigating the Shades